 Iconic IT ‘s monitoring service ensures your vendors meet industry compliance and security standards.

 Industries like healthcare or banking require a thorough third-party management plan.
 Iconic IT understands the regulatory mandates you may be facing, and can develop a plan to address them.

 Iconic IT can help your company ensure that all vendors are compliant with regulatory requirements.

 Turn to the Pros for Third-Party Management Solutions

-Iconic IT is uniquely qualified to provide your small to medium-sized business with third-party management solutions that fit their needs.
+Iconic IT is uniquely qualified to provide your smaller business the comprehensive cybersecurity plan you need.
 Contact us today for a risk-free, no obligation IT audit and see how our third-party management strategies can help your business stay safe and compliant.